 Doug Wills, Managing Editor of the Evening Standard opened the London event talking about the importance of having such conversations about gender equality.
 Among the audience worldwide was HRH Princess Eugenie of York; British artist and songwriter Ellie Goulding; The Rt.
 Hon.
 Lord John Alderdice; Sangita Kanoria, Founder of Advinia Health Care; Geraldine Sharpe Newton, GTF Advisory Board Member and Athena40 Founder Member; Dr. Fawaz Zubi, Founder and Chief Executive Officer of Silicon Badia; Ciara Hurley-Stewart, Head of Retail Marketing and Partnerships, Asprey; Shada El Sharif, Director Jordan Investment Fund; Rebecca Thomley, CEO Orion Associates and Athena40 Founding Member; Sheila Gulati, MD Global Capital;Julie Goran, Partner, McKinsey (NYC);Alexandra King, CNN (NYC);Katherine Berjoan, Liberty Mutual (NYC); Ruba Borno, Cisco Systems (NYC);Irina Sacha, Founder, Verizon Media (Athens); Dana Rawashdah, Metlife (Amman).

-Launched by the Global Thinkers Forum, a London-based social purpose organization with Her Majesty Queen Rania Al Abdullah as its Founding Patron, Athena40 is the first ever global list of the 40 top forward-thinking, innovative women from across all industries which will be published every two years.
+Launched by the Global Thinkers Forum, a London-based social purpose organization with Her Majesty Queen Rania Al Abdullah as its Founding Patron, Athena40 is the first ever global list of the 40 top forward-thinking, innovative women from across all industries.
 It was officially announced at UNESCO on International Women’s Day 2018.